Skip to Main Content

 1) Look for books in the catalog

-The library catalog searches books and articles at the same time.
-Search the box at the top of this page or on the library homepage, then click under Content Type --> "Book/eBook."
+The library catalog (Spartan Search) searches books and articles at the same time.
+Search the box at the top of this page or on the library homepage, then click Resource Type --> "Books."

 1) Look for articles in the catalog

-The library catalog searches books and articles at the same time.
+The library catalog (Spartan Search) searches books and articles at the same time.
 Search the box at the top of this page or on the library homepage.
-Click under Content Type --> "Journal Article" or "Newspaper article" depending upon what you need.
+Click Resource Type --> "Articles" or "Newspapers Search" depending upon what you need.
 You can also refine by "Peer-Reviewed."

 2) Check the Table of Contents and Index for key terms and concepts